Invicta Fighting Championships: Formation

 On June 9, 2012, it was announced that Invicta has formed a strategic partnership with Japanese promotion JEWELS to cross-promote fighters on their respective cards in the United States and Japan.
 On September 24, Invicta would announce another cross-promotional partnership with the Super Fight League.

 Invicta FC 6: Coenen vs. Cyborg, which took place on July 13, 2013, would mark the first event to be aired on cable and satellite pay-per-view, in addition to IPPV through a deal with Integrated Sports Media for live viewing.
 In 2014, Invicta began exclusively streaming events on UFC Fight Pass, with the company's fight library also made available on the service.
 Invicta FC 8 would be the first event to stream live on Fight Pass.

 On February 24, 2015, Brazilian channel Combate acquired broadcast rights to Invicta live events as well as events from the Invicta library in South America.

+Acquisition by Anthem

 On April 15, 2021, it was announced that Anthem Sports & Entertainment had acquired Invicta.
-Starting with Invicta FC 44 on May 21, 2021, Invicta events are broadcast live on the Anthem-owned networks AXS TV and Fight Network in the United States and Canada, respectively.
+Starting with Invicta FC 44 on May 21, Invicta events are broadcast live on the Anthem-owned networks AXS TV and Fight Network in the United States and Canada, respectively.
 Invicta's events would also stream live on the promotion's YouTube channel.

 On September 21, 2022, Invicta announced that it had made a deal with FOX Sports Mexico for Mexican broadcast rights, starting with Invicta FC 49.

+On June 11, 2024, Invicta announced that it had signed a deal with CBS Sports to air all of that year's events on the CBS Sports Network in the United States, starting with Invicta FC 55 on June 28.